-We present in this section three widely used feature-based linguistic realizers, and we will show the different input representations they require.
-KPML is the system we employed and we just provide a short description of it in the next section, leaving all details for Section 5.5.
-KPML
+Among the available feature-based linguistic realizers, KPML is the system we employed and we just provide a short description of it in this section, leaving all details for Section 6.

 KPML (KOMET-Pennman-multilingual) is a grammar development environment from the University of Bremen [Bateman, 1997a].
 KPML is a complex application, well known for extensive multilingual systemic-functional grammar (SFG) development and maintenance as well as for NL generation.
 For the sake of preciseness, as described in [Bateman, 1997b], the intended purposes of KPML are: